 - Unhealthy fast food: If you are a huge fast food lover and can’t imagine a day without junk food then the least you can do is to choose it thoughtfully.
 Try to balance the meals that contain mayonnaise, fried fish, sandwiches, chips, jumbo burgers, milkshakes, or french fries with some healthier options.

 Dropping pounds by the dozens without putting yourself through the wringer is everyone’s weight loss pipe dream.
 But what if we told you that the BetterMe app can make that happen?
 Keep yourself in prime shape with our fat-blasting workouts, delicious budget-sparing recipes, and body-transforming challenges with our app!

 How To Stay In Shape While Traveling?

 Road trips bring pleasure into our lives but sometimes they also bring extra unnecessary kilos.
 We usually are so fascinated by the new spots, that we totally forget what we put in our mouths.
 After the trip, we come back home and in bewilderment noticed we gained weight.
-Here are the food and action tips for you to stay slim while you travel:
+Here are the food and action tips for you to stay in shape while you travel:

 - Book hotels or hostels near the walking paths or parks.
-The more you walk after the meals the more calories you lose.
+The more you walk after the meals the more calories you burn.
 Make sure you move a lot then you won’t need to worry about gaining weight.